kennethlove/practice-pycon/docs/django.rst

 For the purposes of this demo, we aren't going to use a *real* database like Postgres locally so we don't have to install ``psycopg2``.
 We'll stick with SQLite3, but feel free to swap it out for a local Postgres database if you want.

-We do need to run ``python manage.py migrate`` to get our default tables set up.
+We do need to run ``python manage.py syncdb`` to get our default tables set up.
 Go ahead and create a superuser, too.

 Template Dirs
 -------------